 - This curve shows what we know about treatments and people's responses.
-Let's take a medicine given for a physical problem for an example. - o X-axis = dosage of the medicine, how many milligrams you take - Y-axis = how much your condition is improving - The graph shows us a few things: - O Under a certain dose, there is no effect (flat line). - O You have to get enough of the medicine to get any improvement. - o The more of the medicine you get, the more improvement. - The same holds true for psychological or behavioral treatments. - X-Axis = the amount of practice imagining your new dream. - Y-Axis = the amount of improvement we expect to happen - Just as it is not enough to have the prescription for a medicine, it's not enough to know what to do to work on your nightmares. - It takes practice.
+Let's take medicine given for a physical problem for example. - X-axis = dosage of the medicine, how many milligrams you take - Y-axis = how much your condition is improving

+- The graph shows us a few things: - Under a certain dose, there is no effect (flat line). - You have to get enough of the medicine to get any improvement. - The more of the medicine you get, the more improvement. - The same holds true for psychological or behavioral treatments. - X-Axis = the amount of practice imagining your new dream. - Y-Axis = the amount of improvement we expect to happen - Just as it is not enough to have a prescription for a medicine, it's not enough to know what to do to work on your nightmares.
+It takes practice, and that is perfectly normal.